hoandang/todomvc-dotnetcore/README.md

 # A simple Todo list implementation using ASP.NET Core Web API with SQLite persistence.
-Frontend is using Vue2, Vuex and HMR.
+Frontend is using Vue2, Vuex.

 ### Build Frontend
 - npm run build